 Day one (Saturday)

-We will start from Novi Sad at 7 am, from the parking lot opposite Hotel Sajam; our passengers from Belgrade will join us at 8.30 am from the parking lot opposite the Flea Market (Buvljak).
+We will start from Novi Sad at 7 am, from the parking lot opposite Hotel Sajam; our passengers from Belgrade will join us at 8.30 am.

 Our first stop will be in the picturesque Ovčar-Kablar gorge, where we will visit Nikolje monastery, the most beautiful among the 16 tiny monasteries to be found here.
 Just a short drive away from the gorge is the village of Potpeće and above it the imposing cave best known for its huge entrance.
 We will enjoy our lunch in the Vodeničar restaurant directly beneath it.